illuminatedwax/pesterchum/readme.txt

-Welcome to Pesterchum 3.14 8eta!
+Welcome to Pesterchum 3.14!

-This software is currently in 8eta testing.
-That means there will probably be some bugs still!!
 Here's some tips to help you get started:

 - You can import your old Pesterchum contacts by going to CLIENT->IMPORT and opening your pesterchum.cfg file.
 This is usually